Home > Car Accident Compensation QLD | CTP Payout Calculations

 Car accident compensation payouts cover a range of losses.
 Depending on your circumstances, an approved lump sum claim can include the following:

-Reimbursement of medical expenses related to your injuries, such as treatment expenses, hospital bills, doctor’s fees, prescription medications, and rehabilitation costs.
+Reimbursement of medical bills related to your injuries, such as treatment expenses, hospital bills, doctor’s fees, prescription medications, and rehabilitation expenses.

 Serious and minor injuries can prevent you from working.
 In that case, you could claim damages for lost wages/salary and superannuation, including future economic loss (in some cases).